gradle/backend-code-project/README.md

 a modern microservice libray that embraces aysnchronous programming as provided by `Armeria`, one or more testing frameworks of your choice, and the widely-adopted build tool `Gradle`.

-### Installation instructions
+## Installation instructions

-You are already provided with a scaffold and a build to start up the server.
-Simply run
+You are already provided with a scaffold, including a Gradle build to assemble and run the server and a client.

+### Server

+From the root of the checked out project, start the minimal server and navigate to [http://localhost:5555/](http://localhost:5555/):

-` ./gradlew :server:start`
+`./gradlew :server:start`

-and then access the application at [http://localhost:5555/](http://localhost:5555/).
+### Client

+From the root of the checked out project, run the provided client that invokes the server in various configurations and observe the console output:

+`./gradlew :client:run`

-### Implementation instructions
+## Implementation instructions

 Follow the detailed instructions provided to you via email.

-### Evaluation criteria
+## Evaluation criteria

 - Overall architecture and solution structure
 - Code organization, readability, and easiness to follow